rameliaz/my-website/academic-kickstart-master/content/courses/stats.md

 +++
-title = "Statistics"
+title = "Methods & Statistics"

 date = 2018-09-09T00:00:00
 # lastmod = 2018-09-09T00:00:00

-draft = true  # Is this a draft? true/false
+draft = false  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false
 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
 [menu.courses]
-  name = "Statistics"
+  name = "Methods & Statistics"
   weight = 3
 +++

-This feature can be used for publishing content such as:

-* **Project or software documentation**
-* **Online courses**
-* **Tutorials**

-The parent folder may be renamed, for example, to `docs` for project documentation or `course` for creating an online course.

-To disable this feature, either delete the parent folder, or set `draft = true` in the front matter of all its pages.

-After renaming or deleting the parent folder, you may wish to update any `[[menu.main]]` menu links to it in the `config.toml`.
+I'm committed to promote good ways to do stats by making short tutorials to improve stats and methodological practices.
+And this is not limited to psych people, but also to other researchers from any disciplines who also use stats for their research.

+Everything I post here are licensed [<i class="fab fa-creative-commons"></i>](https://creativecommons.org), so everyone is welcome to share and reproduce everything.

+If you think this tutorials all helpful, please pass on to your colleagues, students, etc.